 I am a little angry at myself for not taking more notice of the Space Girl Bath Bomb when it was readily available.
-Last year it sadly made the shortlist of Lush products that were set to go into retirement.
+Last year it sadly made the list of Lush products that were set to go into retirement.

 I alongside many other Lush fans wish that no Lush product ever had to be discontinued, it however makes way for new products so is an essential part of the Lush life.